JSchermers/donk/readme.md

-## General component for showing results from futball
+## General component for showing upcoming matches or results from futball

-It is a webcomponent for displaying the next match from a amateurteam in the Netherlands.
+It is a webcomponent for displaying the next upcoming match(es) or previous match (result) from a amateurteam in the Netherlands.
 It needs a clientId for sportlink and a teamCode.
 This code can be as meta element or as property.

 ### meta
 `<meta name="teamCode" content="[yourcontent]" />`